Executive Summary

 | Revenue Growth | 37% | Declining | Declining | 12% | 5% |

 Bloom trades at a massive premium to both established industrials (Caterpillar, GE Vernova) and fuel cell peers (which are mostly failing).
-The premium is justified by superior technology and execution, but the absolute valuation is extreme.
+The premium reflects superior technology, execution, and narrative momentum, but the absolute valuation is extreme and unsupported by any historical precedent for hardware companies.

 Phase 3: Moat Analysis